johadi/async-error-handler/README.md

 };

-const wakandaFemales = getUsersByLocationAndGender('wakanda', 'female'); // all females in Wakanda
+getUsersByLocationAndGender('wakanda', 'female'); // returns promise whose then contains all females in Wakanda
 ```

 For expressJS route, you would have to do something like this: